nijatismayilzada/RevolutTransactionManager/README.md

 * Application starts at 8082 port.

-* You also need to get RevolutAccountManager and start that too (that starts at 8081 port): https://github.com/nijatismayilzada/RevolutAccountManager
+* You also need to get BankAccountManager and start that too (that starts at 8081 port): https://github.com/nijatismayilzada/bank-account-manager

 ## Rest API